beetxMC/beetxMC/README.md

 # About Me

-- I'm currently trying to learn how to code Jave through making my own Minecraft utility mod made for anarchy servers.
+- I'm currently trying to learn how to code Jave through making my own Minecraft utility mod made for anarchy servers (https://github.com/kusakiDEV/kusakiMOD).
 - It may seem childish, but I enjoy building and creating things in Minecraft and Roblox
-- I also am a huge fan of Legos.
+- I like Nintendo